 PQQ (pyrroloquinoline quinone) is a cofactor in certain biochemical reactions in your body, particularly ones inside the mitochondria — cellular organelles responsible for energy production.

 Human studies have observed a soothing effect from dietary and supplemental consumption.
 Through this action, it may help protect your heart and brain — and give you an energy boost as well.
 PQQ and CoQ10 also work really well together.
+I recommend Global Healing Center’s CoQ10 & BioPQQ® with Shilajit — a synergistic blend of antioxidants that protect your mitochondria, tiny energy-producers inside your cells.

 Points to Remember